 - The network shall be able to enforce the area restriction for accessing a local MBS service.

-- If different location-dependent content is provided for an MBS session, the network shall be able to support multiple MB-UPFs as ingress points for an MBS session.
+- If different location-dependent content is provided for an MBS session, the network shall be able to support multiple MB-UPFs controlled by one or several MB-SMFs as ingress points for an MBS session.